MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 General operationg instructions are described below:

 1) Access Image Sequencer  at: https://sequencer.publiclab.org/examples/#steps=
 2) Load new picture (or use default image)
 3) Select a module from the dropdown box
-3a) Adjust Module Parameters (as needed)
+3a)Adjust Module Parameters (as needed)
-4)Click green 'add step' button
+4) Click green 'add step' button
-5) Sdd or delete  modules (delete via small garbage can icon in upper right of displayed modules) 6)Store to file by clicking image or use "Save blue button.
+5) Add or delete  modules (delete via small garbage can icon in upper right of displayed modules)
+6)Store to file by clicking image or use "Save blue button.